Davic15/angular-complete-guide/Section 09 - Using Services and Dependency Injection/Notes.md

 ## Understanding the Hierarchical Injector.

-    - Angular dependency injector is an hierarchical injector, it means, if we provide a serive, Angular know how to create an instance of it and for its child components.
+    - Angular dependency injector is an hierarchical injector, it means, if we provide a service, Angular know how to create an instance of it and for its child components.
     - We can provide a service in AppModule, same instance of service is available Application-wide.
     - We can provide a service in AppComponent, same instace of Service is available for all components (but not for other services).
     - We can provide a service in Any other component, same instance of service is available for the component and all its child components.